Skip to content

 • make lint: run golangci-lint

-• make test-e2e: run Kind-backed end-to-end tests
+• make test-e2e-chainsaw: run Kind-backed Chainsaw tests (primary e2e path)

 • make install: install CRDs into the current cluster

-• make deploy IMG=<registry>/kleym:<tag>: deploy the controller image to the current cluster
+• make deploy IMG=<registry>/kleym-operator:<tag>: deploy the operator image to the current cluster

 • make build-installer: render dist/install.yaml